Operation Banner: Relationship with the Catholic community

+During the first weeks, many in the Catholic community in Derry welcomed the deployment, hoping it would be a temporary measure that restored order after the riots.
+Others opposed it from the outset.
+The troops initially did not undertake any active policing duties; they took up positions around barricaded Catholic neighbourhoods but did not enter, and tacitly recognised the authority of the Derry Citizens' Defence Association in those areas.
+Once barricades were dismantled in September 1969 and British troops began manning checkpoints, patrolling neighbourhoods, and conducting searches, relations deteriorated rapidly.

-Many Catholics initially welcomed the British Army's deployment, as Catholic neighbourhoods had been attacked by Protestant loyalists and the RUC.
-However, relations soured between the British Army and Catholics.
-The British Army's actions in support of the RUC and the unionist government "gradually earned it a reputation of bias" in favour of Protestants and unionists.
-In the British Army's campaign against the IRA, Catholic areas were frequently subjected to house raids, checkpoints, patrols and curfews that Protestant areas avoided.
+Such a deterioration of relations played out across Northern Ireland.
+The British Army's support of the RUC and the unionist government "gradually earned it a reputation of bias" in favour of Protestants and unionists.
+In the campaign against the IRA, Catholic areas were frequently subjected to house raids, checkpoints, patrols and curfews that Protestant areas avoided.
 There were frequent claims of soldiers physically and verbally abusing Catholics during these searches.
 In some neighbourhoods, clashes between Catholic residents and British troops became a regular occurrence.
 In April 1970, Ian Freeland, the British Army's overall commander in Northern Ireland, announced that anyone throwing petrol bombs would be shot dead if they did not heed a warning from soldiers.

 The Falls Curfew in July 1970 was a major blow to relations between the British Army and Catholics.
 A weapons search in the mainly Catholic Falls area of Belfast developed into a riot and then gun battles with the IRA.
 The British Army then imposed a 36-hour curfew and arrested all journalists inside the curfew zone.
-It is claimed that because the media were unable to watch them, the soldiers behaved "with reckless abandon".
 A large amount of CS gas was fired into the area while hundreds of homes and businesses were forcibly searched for weapons.
-The searches caused much destruction, and there were scores of complaints of soldiers hitting, threatening, insulting and humiliating residents.
 The Army also admitted there had been looting by some soldiers.
 Four civilians were killed by the British Army during the operation, and another 60 suffered gunshot wounds.

 On 9 August 1971, internment (imprisonment without trial) was introduced in Northern Ireland.
 Soldiers launched dawn raids and interned almost 350 people suspected of IRA involvement.
 This sparked four days of violence in which 20 civilians were killed and thousands were forced to flee their homes.
 Of the 17 civilians killed by British soldiers, 11 of them were in the Ballymurphy Massacre.
 No loyalists were included in the sweep, and many of those arrested were Catholics with no provable paramilitary links.
 Many internees reported being beaten, verbally abused, threatened, denied sleep and starved.
 Some internees were taken to a secret interrogation centre for a program of "deep interrogation".

 The five techniques, the interrogation techniques, were described by the European Court of Human Rights as "inhuman and degrading", and by the European Commission of Human Rights as "torture".
 The operation led to mass protests and a sharp increase in violence over the following months.
 Internment lasted until December 1975, with 1,981 people interned.